clairemerot/angsd_pipeline/README.md

 Rscript 01_scripts/Rscripts/visualise_admix.r "$MIN_MAF" "$PERCENT_IND" "$K_MIN" "$K_MAX" "$BAM_LIST"

 ## 06_CALCULATE_ALLELES_FREQUENCIES_BY_POP
-#this script will work on bamfiles by population and calculate saf  & maf
+this script will work on bamfiles by population and calculate saf  & maf maybe edit
-#maybe edit
-#NB_CPU=1
+NB_CPU=1
-#POP_FILE1=02_info/pop.txt #choose on which list of pop run the analyses
-#will run on the list of sites determined at step 3 (filter on global population)
-#in addition it will filter for sites with at least one read in a minimum proportion of individuals within each pop
+POP_FILE1=02_info/pop.txt #choose on which list of pop run the analyses will run on the list of sites determined at step 3 (filter on global population) in addition it will filter for sites with at least one read in a minimum proportion of individuals within each pop sbatch 01_scripts/06_saf_maf_by_pop.sh
-sbatch 01_scripts/06_saf_maf_by_pop.sh

 ## 07_CALCULATE_PAIRWISE_FST
-#this script will use the saf by population calculated at step 07 and calculate SFS and FST
-#maybe edit NB_CPU=1 #change accordingly in SLURM header
-#POP_FILE1=02_info/pop.txt #choose on which list of pop run the analyses
+This script will use the saf by population calculated at step 07 and calculate SFS and FST maybe edit NB_CPU=1 #change accordingly in SLURM header POP_FILE1=02_info/pop.txt #choose on which list of pop run the analyses sbatch 01_scripts/07_fst_by_pop_pair.sh
-sbatch 01_scripts/07_fst_by_pop_pair.sh

-#for further visualisation
+for further visualisation
-#requires the corrplot packqge
+requires the corrplot packqge
 install.packages("corrplot")
 POP1_FILE=02_info/pop.txt
 Rscript 01_scripts/Rscripts/visualise_fst.r "$MIN_MAF" "$PERCENT_IND" "$POP1_FILE"

 ## 08_CALCULATE_THETAS
-#this script will use the saf on all individuals and the saf by population calculated at step 07
-#to calculate thetas statistics.
-#beware if ancestral sequenc is the reference (folded spectrum), not all stats are meaningful.
+this script will use the saf on all individuals and the saf by population calculated at step 07 to calculate thetas statistics. beware if ancestral sequenc is the reference (folded spectrum), not all stats are meaningful. sbatch 01_scripts/08_thetas.sh
-sbatch 01_scripts/08_thetas.sh

 ## 09_MAKE_GWAS
-#those two scripts can do a gwas either with binary phenoty "_bin" or quantitative phenotype "_quant"
-#phenotype files should be put in 02_info
-#bin_pheno.txt #this file must be one single column with phenotype coded as 1 or 2, each line is one individual in the same order as bamfile
-#quant_pheno.txt #this file must be one single column with quantitative phenotype, each line is one individual in the same order as bamfile
-#beware, the quantitative gwas is made to include a covariable (for instance sex) coded as binary # change the $COV if needed
+those two scripts can do a gwas either with binary phenoty "_bin" or quantitative phenotype "_quant" phenotype files should be put in 02_info bin_pheno.txt #this file must be one single column with phenotype coded as 1 or 2, each line is one individual in the same order as bamfile quant_pheno.txt #this file must be one single column with quantitative phenotype, each line is one individual in the same order as bamfile beware, the quantitative gwas is made to include a covariable (for instance sex) coded as binary # change the $COV if needed sbatch 01_scripts/09_gwas_bin.sh sbatch 01_scripts/09_gwas_quant.sh
-sbatch 01_scripts/09_gwas_bin.sh
-sbatch 01_scripts/09_gwas_quant.sh

 ## 10_ANALYSING_MAF_SELECTION_TESTS_ETC
-#to extract maf and gather all pop maf in one file
-#it will aslo output the list of snps for which maf was calculated in all populations (represented by the min % of IND given as filter
-#out put is in 10_maf_analysis/02_raw_data
+to extract maf and gather all pop maf in one file it will aslo output the list of snps for which maf was calculated in all populations (represented by the min % of IND given as filter out put is in 10_maf_analysis/02_raw_data source 01_scripts/01_config.sh POP1_FILE=02_info/pop.txt
-source 01_scripts/01_config.sh
-POP1_FILE=02_info/pop.txt
 Rscript 01_scripts/Rscripts/extract_maf.r "$MIN_MAF" "$PERCENT_IND" "$POP1_FILE"

-#or to proceed straight to formatting maf for various analyses
-#to extract maf and gather all pop maf in one file (same as above)+ format them for rda & various analysis
-#it will aslo output in the list of snps for which maf was calculated in all populations (represented by the min % of IND given as filter
+or to proceed straight to formatting maf for various analyses to extract maf and gather all pop maf in one file (same as above)+ format them for rda & various analysis it will aslo output in the list of snps for which maf was calculated in all populations (represented by the min % of IND given as filter source 01_scripts/01_config.sh POP1_FILE=02_info/pop.txt
-source 01_scripts/01_config.sh
-POP1_FILE=02_info/pop.txt
 Rscript 01_scripts/Rscripts/extract_format_maf.r "$MIN_MAF" "$PERCENT_IND" "$POP1_FILE"

-#next steps
+next steps
-#add environment file in 10_maf_analysis/02_raw_data env.txt
+add environment file in 10_maf_analysis/02_raw_data env.txt
-#format the env file for the different analyses
+format the env file for the different analyses

-#add scripts for rda, lfmm (lea), baypass, flk in 10_maf_analysis/01_scripts
-#maybe outflank but works on gneotype...
+add scripts for rda, lfmm (lea), baypass, flk in 10_maf_analysis/01_scripts maybe outflank but works on gneotype...

 ## 11_ANALYSING_LD
-#possibility to output plink format from angsd and then further analyses in plink?
+possibility to output plink format from angsd and then further analyses in plink?